OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

 interpretable.
 We can examine Rasch fit statistics *infit* and *outfit*.
 Before we do that, however, we need to compute EAP scores.
 To get EAP scores, we need to add ``scores="full"`` to ``mxExpectationBA81``.
-We could have done this from the beginning, but sometimes the extra overhead of computing EAP scores is undesirable.
+We could have done this from the beginning, but it may be necessary to increase the number of quadrature points.
+At least :math:`1 + 2 (\text{numberOfItems})^\frac{1}{2}` points
+are recommended for accurate EAP scores [ThissenOrlando2001]_.
+It may require an impractical amount of time to conduct a full optimization with a very fine quadrature, but we can fit a model with fewer quadrature points and increase the number of points for downstream analyses.
 Note that the scores are in the original data order, not the sorted data order.